-Until the 1940s, the most disputed area had been western Europe.
-Until the 1940s the most number of disputes outbroke in 1940, which was during World War 2.
-The figure is 45. during the Post-World War 2 economic expansion period(1945-1973), western Europe was peaceful, compared to other areas.
-In 1987, many disputes outbroke in Africa, the middle east, and Southeast Asia.
-As you can see the map and MIDs locations, the disputed areas shifted from Europe to Africa and the Middle East.
+Until the 1940s, Western Europe was the most disputed area.
+The greatest number of disputes (45) broke out in 1940, which was during World War 2.
+During the post-World War 2 economic expansion period (1945–1973), Western Europe was peaceful compared to other areas.
+In 1987, many disputes broke out in Africa, the Middle East, and Southeast Asia.
+As seen from the map and MID locations, the disputed areas shifted from Europe to Africa and the Middle East.
 Now let's see the war dataset.
-After the seven-week war in 1866, the world had been peaceful until World war 1.
-The number of countries at wars increased dramatically during World war 1, 2.
-Through the Korean War, and the Vietnam war, the bar chart shows that the number has fluctuated but the entire trend shows that the number has been decreased.
-Why the trend of countries at wars shows that the figure has been decreased?
-What is the related cause and reason?
-Before talking about international trade, let see the pie chart on the next page.
+After the Seven Weeks’ War in 1866, the world was peaceful until World War 1.
+The number of countries at war increased dramatically during World War 1 and 2.
+Through the Korean War and the Vietnam War, the bar chart shows that the number has fluctuated, but the entire trend shows that the number has decreased.
+Why has the number of countries at war decreased?
+Before talking about international trade, let us see the pie chart on the next page.

 Trade Dependency between Each Dyadic Relationship and War

-Among dyadic 334 war cases, most wars outbroke when the trade dependency between the corresponding two countries is less than 0.1, which is 227 cases.
-In only 7 cases, war outbroke even though the trade dependency is greater than or equal to 0.1.
+Among 334 dyadic war cases, most wars (227 cases) broke out when the trade dependency between the two corresponding countries was less than 0.1.
+In only seven cases, war broke out even though the trade dependency was greater than or equal to 0.1.
 Is there any relationship between international trade and the number of countries at war?
-Let's consider the international trade amount data, which has been fluctuated or increased from 1870.
-As you can see the previous map on trade data, the number of countries participating in trade has been increased except World war 1, 2.
+Let's consider the data on international trade amount, which has fluctuated or increased since 1870.
+As seen in the previous map on trade data, the number of countries participating in trade has increased except during World War 1 and 2.
 The amount of total trade has increased dramatically.
-In the next page, by using a scatter plot, let us see what trend and relationship the number of countries at wars and the total amount of trade show.
+In the next page, we can use a scatterplot to see what the relationship between the number of countries at war and the total amount of trade shows.

-Countries at Wars and International Trade
+Countries at War and International Trade

-First, let's see Y axis, which means the number of countries at wars.
-During the period before 1965, it was the worst period, which means the maximum number of countries at wars is highest.
+First, let's see the Y-axis, which represents the number of countries at war.
+The period before 1965 was the worst period, which means the maximum number of countries at war was the highest.
 Let's see the X-axis.
-During the period before 1965, The average of the total amount of trade is smaller than $250,000 in the U.S. millions.
-Between 1965 and 1980, the maximum number of countries at wars is 13.
-It is smaller than that of the formal period.
-On the other hand, the average total amount of trade is greater than the average of the period before 1965.
+During the period before 1965, the average total amount of trade was less than 250 million USD.
+Between 1965 and 1980, the maximum number of countries at war was 13 (less than that of the former period).
+On the other hand, the average total amount of trade was greater than that of the period before 1965.

-Does international trade have effects on preventing countries from participating in wars?
-This question has been popular in international relation research.
-Let's see the answer in the last section.
+Does international trade prevent countries from participating in wars?
+This question has been popular in international relations research.
+Let's answer it in the last section.

-3. International Trade has effects on Preventing Countries from Participating at wars?
+3. Does International Trade Prevent Countries from Participating in Wars?